Scott3142/python-programming/site/README.md

 Views are themed/styled collections of codelabs, served from the same url.
 Codelab tags are used for selecting codelabs into views.
 View definitions are stored in `/app/views` directory.
-Views commonly correspond to events (e.g. NEXT 2018) or abstract themes (e.g. Windows), but we refer to them generically as "views" internally.
+Views commonly correspond to events (e.g. Conference 2018) or abstract themes (e.g. Python), but they are referred to generically as "views" internally.

 #### Add a new view